leticia-cs/leticia-cs/README.md

 **Nice to meet you!**

-I am a design student with a passion for general knowledge, interfaces, and finding ways to help people.
+I am a design student with a passion for interfaces and finding ways to help people.
 I like to make a change!

 **What am I working on?**

   - This semester, my classes are focused on web and app development, but also on audio and video production.
-We have a lot of projects currently on development that I can't wait once it's time to share!
+We have a bunch of projects currently on development.
   - I recently started working as a freelancer on my free-time.
-So much knowledge, but still a lot to know!
-I'm enjoying it.
+So much knowledge, but still a lot to learn!
+I'm enjoying it
   - Working on side projects to learn Python
-  - Investing five days a week on learning the web combo: HTML, CSS and JavaScript.
+  - Investing five days a week on learning the web combo: HTML, CSS and JavaScript
   - Trying not to overcook my Strawberry Jam 🙃

 **Extra**